dynobase-icon

 With composite sort keys, you can define hierarchical relationships in your data.
 This way, you can query it at any level of the hierarchy and achieve multiple access patterns with just one field.

-For example, with key structured like this: [company]#[departament]#[team] and begins_with clause you can get:
+For example, with a key structured like this: [company]#[department]#[team] and a begins_with clause you can get:

 • All members of a company

-• All members of a departament within a company
+• All members of a department within a company

-• All members of a team within departament
+• All members of a team within a department

 39. Use ConditionExpressions

-If you need to insert data with a condition, use ConditionExpressions instead of Getting an item, checking its properties and then calling a Put operation.
-This way takes two calls, is more complicated and is not atomic.
+If you need to insert data with a condition, use ConditionExpressions instead of getting an item, checking its properties, and then calling a Put operation.
+This way takes two calls, is more complicated, and is not atomic.
+ConditionExpressions ensure that your operations are atomic and consistent.

 40. Inverted Index

-Inverted indexes are secondary indexes that are using hash key of your table as sort/range key of the index, and sort key of your table as partition/hash key of the index.
-This technique is useful e.g. in many-to-many relationships where you need to query the other side of the bi-directional relationship.
+Inverted indexes are secondary indexes that use the hash key of your table as the sort/range key of the index, and the sort key of your table as the partition/hash key of the index.
+This technique is useful, e.g., in many-to-many relationships where you need to query the other side of the bi-directional relationship.

 Try 7-day free trial.
 No credit card needed.